 As women, it’s important to not only be educated, but to also work with people who understand and respect you.
-I know how smart you are and how diligent you are in taking care of whatever comes your way.
-My wife is not only my best friend and love but also a saint – running a family, a career, a social calendar and keeping it all together.
 You work hard, you do what you can to ensure that all is taken care of, you do it well and with great consideration of others.

-I will help you become aware of your options and guide you if you need it and help you take complete control of your finances and your future.
+I will help you become aware of your options and help you take control of your finances and your future.

 Case Study: Kate

 When I met Kate, she was having some issues paying her bills.
 Kate was 68, and taking care of her husband Ed who had contracted Alzheimer’s several years back.
 Ed had taken responsibility of the bills over the years and was incapable of teaching Kate how he had been managing their affairs in the past.
 Kate had never been taught about money and how to manage it.

 Their broker was in New York and specialized in bringing investment ideas to his clients.
 Kate was not equipped to make decisions on his recommendations so he stopped calling and the portfolio sat dormant.
 They had always entrusted their CPA with matters but he was now half retired.
 He had suggested a “safe” portfolio of fixed income but the yields had been steadily declining over the past several years.
 She was told she should never invade principal so had been accruing credit card debt to make ends meet.